The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/ultimate.md

 * Allows you to keep SS on cooldown which can potentially gain you an extra usage of SS for Phase One depending on when your group kills Living Liquid.
 * Not delaying SS and using it on cooldown means SS will come up during the Protean Eave baits / AoE puddle baits after second Cascade which means you won’t interrupt your AoE combo when disengaging.
 * You can hit three (potentially four targets) with your SS which gains you 250-500 extra potency versus only hitting Living Liquid and Liquid Hand.
-* If you hit another DPS’s doll with SS, you could potentially gain them an extra GCD on Living Liquid / Liquid Hand due to helping them reach the <25% threshold on their doll.
+* If you hit another DPS’s Doll with SS, you could potentially gain them an extra GCD on Living Liquid / Liquid Hand due to helping them reach the <25% threshold on their Doll.
 * By upfronting your biggest hitting ability (Standard Finish) before hitting the Doll hard and adjusting the number of regular Single Target GCDs you do later based on whether the Finish Crit/DHs, you increase the likelihood of bringing your Doll just below the 25% HP threshold to reduce the number of wasted GCDs on the Doll.

 Cons to using SS on Doll:

-* High variance to SS damage means the DNC will have to adjust the number of GCDs they do on the doll which makes the timing of when the doll gets fed variable (which can affect healing timing)
+* High variance to SS damage means the DNC will have to adjust the number of GCDs they do on the Doll which makes the timing of when the Doll gets fed variable (which can affect healing timing)
-* Variable in number of GCDs means DNC will have to be aware of approximately what % of the - Doll’s hp will be done by damage by various actions
+* Variable in number of GCDs means DNC will have to be aware of approximately what percent of the Doll’s HP will be done by damage from various actions.

-You should communicate with your raid group to determine whether or not you should use standard step on your doll as it requires coordination for feed strategies.
+You should communicate with your raid group to determine whether or not you should use Standard Step on your Doll as it requires coordination for feed strategies.

-The Jagd Doll has about 164,000 HP, so it is important to know where the damage on your doll is coming from.
-When the doll spawns, you need to do a GCD on your doll to tag it.
-You should tap the doll with either Cascade, Reverse Cascade, or Fountain then switch back (if you are doing 1 > 3 > 2 > 4 before the dolls spawn, you’ll always be able to do one of these 3 GCDs over Fountainfall or Saber Dance).
+The Jagd Doll has about 164,000 HP, so it is important to know where the damage on your Doll is coming from.
+When the Doll spawns, you need to do a GCD on your Doll to tag it.
+You should tap the Doll with either Cascade, Reverse Cascade, or Fountain then switch back (if you are doing 1 > 3 > 2 > 4 before the dolls spawn, you’ll always be able to do one of these 3 GCDs over Fountainfall or Saber Dance).
 Then, you can switch back to Living Liquid / Liquid Hand for 4 more GCDs before Standard Step comes off cooldown.
-After you use Standard Finish on your Doll, you can react to whether you got a Crit, DH, or CritDH on the Standard Finish and adjust for how many GCDs you need to do to bring the Doll down below 25% HP.
+After you use Standard Finish on your Doll, you can react to whether you got a Crit, DH, or Crit+DH on the Standard Finish and adjust for how many GCDs you need to do to bring the Doll down below 25% HP.
 Saber Dance should never be used on the Doll because you will miss out on significant cleave potential of Saber Dance on Living Liquid and Liquid Hand together.
 Additionally, it does a high amount of potency and can potentially overkill the Doll if it Crits and/or DH.
-Additionally, feathers should be saved as much as possible for Fan Dance 2 that can be used to hit both Living Liquid and Liquid Hand.
+Additionally, Feathers should be saved as much as possible for Fan Dance II that can be used to hit both Living Liquid and Liquid Hand.

-Regarding Crit/DH variance, here is an attempt log of my doll being overkilled by about 1200 damage.
+Regarding Crit/DH variance, here is an attempt log of my Doll being overkilled by about 1200 damage.
 Our group’s strategy included our WHM using Assize to help with AoE heals while the Dolls were still alive so the damage from Assize had to be factored into my Doll planning.
 This attempt shows me using Cascade, Fountain, and then I switched back to Living Liquid / Liquid Hand to do 3 more GCDs before Standard Step came back up.
-I also had 2 auto attacks on the Doll along and the WHM’s Assize hit the Doll as well.
+I also had two auto attacks on the Doll along and the WHM’s Assize hit the Doll as well.

 ![](https://cdn.discordapp.com/attachments/458951851610734595/890378324659019776/unknown.png)